iammatthi/hide-data-jpg/README.md

 To improve security, data is encrypted using Fernet symmetric encryption.

-The symmetric key used by this algorithm can be shared using 2048-bit RSA asymmetric encryption, as shown in the example in the _Usage_ section.
+The symmetric key used by this algorithm can be shared using 2048-bit RSA asymmetric encryption, as shown in the example in the <a href="#usage">Usage</a> section.

 ### Built With